xSke/mechs.team/docs/player-pages/former-exchanged/foxy-pebble.md

 # Foxy Pebble (Vix/Vixes)

 Foxy Pebble joined the Core Mechanics in Season 12 in the Shadows.
-On Season 18, Day 58, Foxy feedbacked onto the San Francisco Lovers in exchange for Cannonball Sports.
+On [Season 18 Day 58](/team-history/season18/#twin-feedbacks), Foxy feedbacked onto the San Francisco Lovers in exchange for [Cannonball Sports](/players/cannonball-sports).

 In Lore, Foxy Pebble is a tiny naughty nonverbal fennec fox who communicates through various vulpine vocalizations and a local sign language known as DownSL.
 Foxy pilots a mecha during games and has a history with the Underground Mecha